samvera-labs/ramp/src/components/MarkersDisplay/MarkersDisplay.md

 `MarkersDisplay` component allows the following props;
 - `showHeading`: accepts a Boolean value, which has a default value of `true` and is _not required_.
 This enables to hide the `Markers` heading on top of the component allowing to customize the user interface.
 - `headingText`: accepts a String value, which has a default value of `Markers` and is _not required_.
 This value is used in the heading of the component, and enables to customize the text.
+- `displayMotivations`: accepts an Array including a list of [supported motivations](https://iiif.io/api/presentation/3.0/#values-for-motivation) for Annotation type resources in IIIF Presentation 3.0 spec, which has a default value of `[]` in which case will display all annotations related to the Canvas and is _not required_.
+For playlist manifests, Ramp sets this value to `['highlighting']` overwriting any given set of values as this component is intented to markers in playlists.

 To import this component from the library;